The Best Travel Games for New Zealand and the World!

 Get the best combination of cards to get the most points and win the round!
 It’s super cute, perfectly themed, and most important of all, easy to teach.

 Check Sushi Go! out!

 If you have ever heard anything about the board gaming culture, you probably have heard about Catan.
-This card version of the cult classic works pretty much the same than normal Catan in which you have to gather or trade resources to build your settlement and reach a certain point threshold first to claim victory.
-It is a cheap game that will scratch the “gamers’ itch” for many hours.
+This card version of the cult classic works pretty much the same as normal Catan in which you have to gather or trade resources to build your settlement and reach a certain point threshold first to claim victory.
+Struggle for Catan is a cheap game that will scratch the “gamers’ itch” for many hours.

 Check Struggle for Catan out!

 10. Illusion – The Fastest Travel Game

 Illusion comes in a very small box so it is easy to carry, but it is also a really great travel card game.
 There is a thick deck of cards in the box, each card having different shapes and colours.
 The game is to arrange the cards one-by-one depending on the percentage of a particular colour on it.
 So what do you think: does this card has 15% red on it or 17%?
 And is that more or less than the previous card?
 Or do you think that somebody before you made a mistake and want to call them out?